 There are a number of other advantages of having an automated interface that connects the billing side of the operations with the network side, but the benefits listed above highlight some of the most important.
 The one glaring, albeit short-sided, disadvantage of automation is the upfront cost as it will likely require a non-trivial investment in terms of software licensing and / or professional services to build or install the chosen solution.
 Over the long haul, however, the costs of a manual process far exceed those of a software-based, automatic process.
 The actual length of time needed to achieve the greater ROI through automation will depend on a number of factors – the total number of customers on the FTTH network, the number of new installs, the initial license costs and related fees, the completeness of the solution, etc. Some of the evaluation criteria enumerated later in this paper address this as well.

 Prior to evaluating a B/OSS application, service providers (“SP”) should evaluate the capabilities of their existing systems to better determine their specific needs.
 There is a big difference between having no solution and one that is incomplete.
-In the former case, the challenge is to prioritize the needs and search for a solution that addresses all of the highest priority items; in the latter case, the key is to identify the pieces that are missing, prioritize them, and then determine if the incumbent solution can be leveraged with the aid of another (complimentary) application or if it needs to be replaced.
+In the former case, the challenge is to prioritize the needs and search for an OSS tool or solution that addresses all of the activation challenges of deploying a fiber broadband network; in the latter case, the key is to identify the pieces that are missing, prioritize them, and then determine if the incumbent solution can be leveraged with the aid of another (complimentary) application or if it needs to be replaced.